Our board of directors is responsible for overseeing our strategy and governance. Chair of the board is Barbara Anderson.

 Living by the coast, Mike enjoys the great outdoors, including wild swimming.
 Indoors he is a keen vegetarian cook.

-Russell Newham, Group Director of HR and Organisation Development
+Group director of HR and organisation development

-Russell Newham is a human resources professional and member of the Chartered Institute of Personnel and Development (CIPD) with 25 years’ experience in retail (Marks and Spencer, Home Retail Group and most recently at Post Office) in commercial operations, HR and change management roles.
+Russell Newham is a human resources professional and member of the Chartered Institute of Personnel and Development with 25 years’ experience in retail (Marks and Spencer, Home Retail Group and most recently at Post Office) in commercial operations, HR and change management roles.

 Russell’s key areas of expertise include performance, talent management, leadership development and organisational transformation.